TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

   #
   svn add */*tb${nnn}/*
   svn status
-  svn commit -m"tb$nnn uploaded files archived"
+  svn commit -m"tb$nnn uploaded files archived" dir*

  Updating past issues: when an issue is published, the previous issue becomes fully public.
 Therefore we need to update the landing pages to say "publicly available now".
-This is irritating, but it seems useful enough to state explicitly whether an article is public or not to put up with it.
+This is irritating, but it seems useful enough to state explicitly whether or not an article is public to put up with it.
 To do this:

 - ensure that tbPREVNcapsule.txt is up to date, without /members/ urls.